aleung/csvsplit/README.md

 | 2  | Bob   | B    |
 | 4  | David | B    |

+It's able to process multiple input files.
+No need to combile them beforehead.

 ## Install on Windows

 This tool runs on node.js execution environment.
 If node.js hasn't been